 - Should your event require table and/or chair rental, custodial services or disposable trash receptacles, please complete a paying work request referencing the name and date of your event.

-- Should your event require parking accomodations, please visit usf.edu/eventparking.
-The Event Parking Request is a seperate process from the Facilities Management Event Request process.
+- Should your event require parking accommodations, please visit usf.edu/eventparking.
+The Event Parking Request is a separate process from the Facilities Management Event Request process.

 - Include set up and clean up times (needed to ensure arrangements can be made to pick up tables/chairs/trashcans and clean the area).

 - The Service Center does not assist with room, space, or venue reservations.
 Scheduling and securing space is the responsibility of the event organizer.
 Please include a rain site location.
 A Severe Weather Contingency Plan template can be found at usf.edu/em/planning.